faisal-hameed/AuthenticCoffeeChain/README.md

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
-* [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+* [Web3](https://web3js.readthedocs.io/en/1.0/) - web3.js is a collection of libraries which allow you to interact with a local or remote ethereum node, using a HTTP or IPC connection.

 ## Atchitecture